 Fire Department History

-The department consisted solely of volunteer personnel with the firehouse located in what is now an alley on “G” St, between 4th & 5th streets.
-The building housed a crude hand drawn cart and a modest supply of fire hose.
-On May 1, 1892 fire department members organized the first ever “fireman’s ball” held to raise money for much needed supplies.
-A grand total of twenty five dollars was raised at the ball, enough to outfit a portion of the members with a black hat, belt and red shirts.
+The department consisted solely of volunteer personnel with the firehouse located in what is now an alley on "G" St, between 4th & 5th streets.
+The building housed a crude hand-drawn cart and a modest supply of fire hoses.
+On May 1, 1892 fire department members organized the first ever "fireman's ball" held to raise money for much-needed supplies.
+A grand total of $25.00 was raised at the ball, enough to outfit a portion of the members with black hats, belts, and red shirts.

-Within 2 years the city purchased a bell from the Blymer Bell Company for $165.
-The bell weighed an astounding 865 pounds and was 40-inches in diameter.
-The bell was placed high above city hall located at what is now 4th and ‘H’ Streets.
-The bell could be heard from as far away as the top of 6th and Front (now known as ‘A’) streets.
-The bell had a distinctive tone which could easily be distinguished from nearby church and school bells.
+Within two years, the city purchased a bell from the Blymer Bell Company for $165.
+The bell weighed an astounding 865 pounds and was 40 inches in diameter.
+The bell was placed high above city hall located at what is now 4th and 'H' Streets.
+The bell could be heard from as far away as the top of 6th and Front (now known as 'A') streets.
+The bell had a distinctive tone that could easily be distinguished from a nearby church and school bells.
 It was rung vigorously to notify volunteers of an alarm.
 The bell can still be seen today on display in the tower above the Parkway Public Safety Center.

-Hose Cart As the city grew, so did the need for up to date technology.
-The mayor and city council recognized that the Fire Department was a much needed asset for assuring the safety of the townsfolk.
-The decision was made to purchase the department’s first hook and ladder truck for $574 dollars.
+As the city grew, so did the need for up-to-date technology.
+The mayor and city council recognized that the Fire Department was a much-needed asset for assuring the safety of the townsfolk.
+The decision was made to purchase the department's first hook and ladder truck for $574 dollars.
 This was in addition to the hose cart the city already owned.
 This was the first major apparatus purchase for the department.
-It was hand drawn and held ladders, buckets and long handled hooks for pulling apart a burning building.
+It was hand-drawn and held ladders, buckets, and long-handled hooks for pulling apart a burning building.

 In 1911 the city acquired an American LaFrance pumper, "Engine 1".
 There is some debate as to whether or not Portland or Grants Pass was the first Fire Department in Oregon to take delivery of a motorized fire truck.